gosling-lang/gosling-docs/Documentation.md

 ```

 ### Rect
-In Geminid, the `rect` mark is designed for representing genomic intervals.
+In Geminid, the `rect` mark is designed for representing genomic intervals using reactangle shapes.
+Left and right edge of the rectangle indicate the start and the end position of a chromosome.

 <img src="https://github.com/sehilyi/geminid/wiki/images/rect_example.png" width="800" alt="rect_example">